 And indeed, Lulu was a joyous occasion where many happy war cries were made.

-Hosted by me, DJ Reflection on the 1’s and 2’s, and poetry appearances by @mzpoet Alanna Bluebird, Alex Piechowski Begaye (Diné), Petra, and myself.
+Hosted by me, poetry appearances by @mzpoet Alanna Bluebird, Petra, Alex Piechowski Begaye, and myself, + DJ Reflection on the 1’s and 2’s.
 Our feature for the evening was the lovely vocalist Kahara Hodges.

 We giggled at the mention that, as womxn, we don’t always have to do it ourselves: we can ask for help.
 We relaxed and engaged in light-hearted conversation eating squash stew, blue corn chips + guacamole, chocolate covered strawberries, and, last but not least, cake.
 We filled the entire courtyard with roses, laughter, beauty, and…